 progress comes from coaxing progress with subtle intervals of

-varied incremental overload rather than attempting to forcing
+varied incremental overload rather than attempting to force progress.

-progress.
-More experienced trainees often utilize more Greater
+More experienced trainees often utilize more sustainable techniques

 You will not see top level powerlifters and Olympic Weightlifters